clearhire/clearhire/README.md

 the possible biases which may be present in such sites.

 Study participants had to pretend they were searching for a jobs.
 Upon loading the site, a list of jobs was presented to them from which they were asked to select at least three they would be interested in applying to.
-Four different lists of recommendations were then generated: Option 1 and
+Four different lists of recommendations were then generated: Option1 and
-Option 2 use the same matrix factorisation algorithm, Option 3 uses a user-based collaborative filtering algorithm, and Option 4 uses an item-based collaborative filtering algorithm.
+Option2 use the same matrix factorisation algorithm, Option3 uses a user-based collaborative filtering algorithm, and Option4 uses an item-based collaborative filtering algorithm.
 Each Option has their own unique explanation style.

 This repository contains the following files:
 - __data_manipulation.py__ contains the functions used to process the dataset and create the user-job matrices used by all the algorithms.
-- __mf_model.py__ contains the code for the matrix factorisation algorithm, as well as the explanation for Option 1.
+- __mf_model.py__ contains the code for the matrix factorisation algorithm, as well as the explanation for Option1.
 - __user_cf.py__ contains the code for the user-based collaborative filtering algorithm and explanation.
 - __item_cf.py__ contains the code for the item-based collaborative filtering algorithm and explanation.
-- __database_explanation.py__ contains the code for the explanation for Option 2.
+- __database_explanation.py__ contains the code for the explanation for Option2.
 - __selection_table.py__ is used to generate the list of jobs presented to users when they first load the site.
 - __app.py__ contains the code for the design and functionality the website.
 This is done using Plotly Dash.
 - __website_helper.py__ contains functions to help generating various features for the website.